A Super Food: Oven-baked Potatoes

 2. Refrigerate cake at least for one hour before serving the cake.
 This helps the cake hold its shape when cutting.

-3. Cover the leftover frosted cake tightly and store in the refrigerator for up to 5 days.
+3. To store, cover the leftover frosted cake tightly and refrigerate.
+Keeps for up to 5 days.

 Enjoy!